ECF virtual issue, April 2018

 Writing Under the Influence: An Examination of Wieland’s Well Authenticated Facts and the Deception of Murderous Fathers in Post-Revolutionary Print Culture

 by Daniel E. WILLIAMS, ECF 15, nos.3-4 (2003): 643-68.

 Cahill, Edward and Edward Larkin, eds.
-Aesthetics, Feeling, and Form in Early American Literature, a special issue of Early American Literature 51.2 (2016).
+Aesthetics, Feeling, and Form in Early American Literature.
+Early American Literature 51, no. 2 (2016).

 Dillon, Elizabeth Maddock.
 The Gender of Freedom: Fictions of Liberalism and the Literary Public Sphere.
 Stanford University Press, 2004.